sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "*I don't believe I'm known to offer anything,* period."

 "Exactly.
-What, had a change of 'eart?"
+What, had a change of heart?"
 Conductor smirked.

 "*Funny you should ask!
 No.*"